gocode1702/headless-gatsby-multilang/README.md

 Pre-existent localized fields' content will vanish once you delete the related language.
 ![Language Selection](https://i.ibb.co/d7Qyk22/Schermata-2021-07-26-alle-20-42-36.png)

-Once a new language is added, a new tab will appear for each content model.
+Once a new language is added, a new tab for translations will appear for each content model.

 In any query you will run, the results will always be sorted based on the aforementioned order.